 The chart block is part of Airtable Blocks, a Pro plan feature.
 Blocks let you extend the functionality of your bases: you can use blocks to bring new information into Airtable, visualize and summarize your records in colorful ways, and even directly integrate your Airtable bases with your favorite apps.

-The chart block lets you visualize your table as a bar chart, a line chart, or a scatter plot.
+The chart block lets you visualize your table as any of the following chart types:

 Watch this video to learn more about how to set up and use a chart block, or read on for further information.

 When you first install a chart block, it'll automatically open the new block's settings page.
 From the settings, you can select the desired table and view you wish to visualize.